tomorrowdevs-projects/team3-attendance-register/README.md

 # Launch
 How to run the project.
 The program needs Node.js.
 If you don't already have it, go to https://nodejs.org/en/download/current/ and install it.
 Node.js is cross-platform and can be installed on MS Windows, Linux and MacOS.
-Then, NPM is the recommended installation method when building applications with Vue.
-Open the shell and type: npm install vue@^2.
+NPM is the recommended installation method when building applications with Vue.
+After starting the server, open the shell and type: "npm start".
-Eventually you need to install the dependencies with this shell command: "npm install".
+Eventually open another shell and type this command: "npm run dev".
-Now, the program is ready to run, by typing "npm start".
+Now, the program is ready to run.

 # Visuals
 ### Screenshot Login